 snakes, small mammals, and crayfish as you forage for various plants, berries, nuts, etc.

 Difficult terrain and/or impenetrable brush provides the most security to the family.
 It provides excellent cover and limitless places to hide.
 Your family feels most safe in quiet places that can only be approached from one direction but have numerous shrouded escape routes.
-In those special places you can hear any intruders approaching and you can hide easily, or flee when necessary.
+In those quiet places you can hear any little green men approaching, and you can flee without being detected.

-like little green men.
-They are less than half your size, and seem to have only
+The little green men are less than half your size, and seem to have only

 Little green men cannot travel very fast on foot, especially